irmlma/mobility-simulation/README.md

 The generated locations and location transitions files will be saved in the `data/input/` folder.

 ## Known issues:
-- pref_return for ipt needs a personal empirical Markov matrix.
+- Preferential return for ipt needs a personal empirical Markov matrix.
 Currently, we maintain a single matrix for the whole dataset.
 For GC this is less of an issue, as GC individuals do not often share locations.

 ## TODO:
 None